-\paragraph{Incorporating lexicons in few-shot learning reduces the sensitivity to example selection.} One interesting observation is that by introducing lexicon into prompts ({\ourmethod}+K and MetaICL$_\text{K}$+Lex), the standard deviation of performance across five runs generally decreases.
-For example, MetaICL$_4$ performs extremely unreliably on Romance with a high standard deviation of 27.30 across five runs, while MetaICL$_4$+Lex not only improves the performance but also stabilizes the inference with the standard deviation dropped to 6.52.
-This may suggest that introducing lexicons in prompting can reduce a model's dependence on the selected few-shot demonstrations \citep{liu-etal-2022-makes}.
+\paragraph{Incorporating lexicons in few-shot learning reduces the sensitivity to example selection.} Prior work has shown that the choice of examples selected for few-shot learning can lead to very different performance \cite{Zhao2021CalibrateBU, liu-etal-2022-makes}.
+Hence how to reduce the sensitivity due to example selection has become an important question.
+In Table \ref{tabs:few-shot-exp}, we observe that after introducing lexicons into prompts, the standard deviation of performance across five runs generally decreases.
+For example, MetaICL$_4$ performs extremely unreliably on Romance with a high standard deviation of 27.30, while MetaICL$_4$+Lex not only improves performance but also stabilizes inference with a standard deviation dropped to 6.52.
+This suggests using lexicons may reduce a model's reliance on the selection of few-shot examples \citep{liu-etal-2022-makes}.

-\paragraph{Introducing lexicons into prompts can be beneficial when gold labels are not available.} When the gold examples of target styles are inaccessible (i.e., \emph{random} labels), introducing lexicon into MetaICL is generally more useful than increasing the number of examples.
-For example, the average performance drops by 4.32 when $K$ increases from 4 to 16, which is in contrast with a performance improvement of MetaICL$_4$+Lex over MetaICL$_4$.
-It can also be seen that {\ourmethod}+K generally outperforms the other methods when considering examples with random labels.
-These may suggest that lexicons can provide a useful signal for the prediction of unseen styles when gold labels of few-shot demonstrations are absent.

-On the other hand, when ground-truth labels are known, MetaICL$_{16}$ shows superior performance in Shakespeare and Romance, while {\ourmethod}$_{\text{I, Rw}}$+16 outperforms the other methods in Humor, Country, Sarcasm, Age, and demonstrates the highest average performance of 60.41 F1 points.
-This suggests that different methods may excel in different target styles, and the best method might vary depending on the specific style targeted.